 - Most recipes use chicken or veggie broth, but I opted for beef for a few reasons...mostly because allot of recipes I saw called for meat and I thought the beef broth would help add depth of flavour.

-- If you have rye toast or buns, that would be an excellent accompaniment, or a sandwich made with that bread....
+- Of course your normal green and red cabbage could be used.- If you have rye toast or buns, that would be an excellent accompaniment, or a sandwich made with that bread....

 - There are a MILLION ways to make this soup, there are so many interpretations out there, so consider this an interpretation :) For a complete meal I would consider doing a meaty version or one with beans in it.